hortencia718/programming-mindset-validating-pseudocode/README.md

 |Local: `piece`|||||||||||
 |Local: `rest`|||||||||||

-We'll "plug in" some data for `DivideBaguetteEvenly` use and then we'll step through, line by line and update the "state" or the "values" of the variables as we work through the _Procedure_'s function.
+We'll "plug in" some data for `DivideBaguetteEvenly` to use and then we'll step through, line by line and update the "state" or the "values" of the variables as we work through the _Procedure_'s function.
 We'll check our output against our expectations and make sure our logic is right.